hadnet/react-native-skeleton/README.md

 # @hadnet/react-native-skeleton

-A beautiful RN Skeleton using Reanimated for better performance
+A nice RN Skeleton using Reanimated for better performance (WIP)

 ## Installation

 ```sh